When and Where

 Swimming and wading is only allowed along the shoreline by the Thermalito Irrigation District.
 There is also a creek open to unlimited swimming.
 Please no soaps in the creek or lake.
 There is no boating on the lake.
 Bring your fishing license for trout and bass.

-Applications for Work Trade are accepted in January
+Work Trade applications are now being accepted here.

 Welcome to All